gokulg846/flight-tracker/README.md

 The goal was to answer a simple question: *How do companies like Uber or FlightAware track moving assets instantly?*

-The solution is a pipeline that generates simulated telemetry data, streams it through a high-throughput message broker (Redpanda), and pushes updates to a React frontend via WebSockets.
+The solution is a pipeline that consumes data from OpenSky API, streams it through a high-throughput message broker (Redpanda), and pushes updates to a React frontend via WebSockets.
 The entire stack is containerized, meaning it spins up with a single command.

 ### ⚡ Key Features
 * **Real-Time Visualization:** Smooth, moving markers on an interactive Leaflet map.